Gwen Singer Goes Scantily Clad While Showcasing Her Curves In Nothing But A White Thong

 “As always.
 Stunning,” a fourth person commented.

-As previously reported by The Inquisitr, Gwen recently got the pulses of her followers racing when she posed in a pair of high-waisted slacks and opted to go shirtless while using a pair of well placed suspenders to cover her chest.
+As previously reported by The Inquisitr, Gwen recently got the pulses of her followers racing when she posed in a pair of high-waisted slacks and opted to go shirtless while using a pair of well-placed suspenders to cover her chest.
 That post has earned more than 39,000 likes and over 800 comments to date.